Editor behind Olympus scoop says Japan Inc still has secrets

 Facta was first to report previously undisclosed details about Olympus's acquisitions of 3 small, obscure Japanese companies for a total of 73 billion yen ($959 million) that were soon after written down in value.

-It also threw a spotlight on Olympus's acquisition of British medical-equipment maker Gyrus for $2.2 billion in 2008.
+It also threw a spotlight on Olympus's acquisition of British medical-equipment maker Gyrus for $2.2 billion (1.3 billion pounds) in 2008.

 Woodford says he was fired for querying the acquisitions, including an abnormally high $687 million fee paid to advisors for the Gyrus purchase.